-Mr. Burtscher has extensive field experience in various African countries having worked from 2005 to 2009, as a Programme Officer for water and sanitation based at the Austrian Coordination Office for Development Cooperation in Kampala/Uganda, where he was in charge of the water programme and also chairing the sector’s donor coordination group.
-From 2001 to 2005, he worked as a Lecturer and Coordinator of various research projects in the field of land and water management and GIS (Geographical Information Systems), and remote sensing at the University of Asmara/Eritrea, seconded by the Centre for Development and Environment of the University of Bern.
+Mr. Burtscher has extensive field experience in various African countries having worked from 2005 to 2009, as a Programme Officer for water and sanitation based at the Austrian Coordination Office for Development Cooperation in Kampala/Uganda.
+From 2001 to 2005, he worked for the Centre for Development and Environment of the University of Bern and was seconded as a lecturer for GIS (Geographical Information Systems) and remote sensing to the University of Asmara/Eritrea.
+During this time he was also coordinator of various research projects in the field of land and water management.
 Prior to his studies in Innsbruck, Mr. Burtscher worked for an Austrian NGO as young mechanical engineer on a three year assignment in Burkina Faso, where he supported the skills development and entrepreneurship of local craftsmen.
 During his university studies, he worked in the team of Prof. Georg Kaser as a Research Assistant in Hydro-Glaciology.

 International Institute for Applied Systems Analysis (IIASA)